wakaleo/portfolio-string-calculator/README.md

 ## Viewing the reports

 Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
-Go take a look!